MahdiA98/memory-game/README.md

 # memory-game
 Simple word matching, memory game based in IDE console.
-Built in Java
+Built in Java using NetBeans 8.2